The Right Way to Promote Your ISO Certification

 - Highly versatile logo “artwork” in electronic form to use as you need to on media releases, on promotional or specialty items (i.e. “giveaways”), in ads and on brochures

 ISO allows you to promote your registration on your facility, in your promotional materials and even on your delivery trucks as long as certain guidelines are followed.
 But since there is no specific ISO certification logo, you must either create your own, append it to your existing logo or perhaps use a third party created one.
+We want to help you understand the rules and regulations before you promote your ISO 9001 certification.

 Here is a quick quiz: Which of these could land you in hot water with ISO?